-Diego, Pre-Hispanic Art Collector
+Diego, a Pre-Hispanic Art Collector

-The house of his pre-Hispanic collection
+A house for Diego’s pre-Hispanic collection

 Until the 1940s, large area of the southern part of Mexico City was under a layer of volcanic rock; the lava that emerged from the last eruption of the Xitle volcano, which has practically disappeared with the growth of Mexico City.

-Hence it is interesting for the visitor to experience, in this same area, of this property in the southern area of Mexico City; which Diego bought in the 1930’s, preserved to date in its wild state.
+Then it is interesting for the visitor to experience, in this same area, of this property in the southern area of Mexico City; which Diego bought in the 1930’s, preserved to date in its wild state.